stevebob/stevebob.net/resume/StephenSherrattResume.markdown

 --------
 ## Work Experience
 - (2011, 13 - present) Tutor for the School of Computer Science and Engineering
-- (2013 - 14) Freelance web development (mainly Wordpress)
+- (2013 - 14) Freelance web development
-- (2011 - 13) Research Assistant at NICTA working on an electronics
-  project to automate software testing at UNSW
+- (2011 - 13) Research Assistant at NICTA where I designed, built and programmed a device to automate testing
 - (2008 - 09) IT Technician at computer store

 ----------
 ## Extra Curricular and Volunteer Work
 ### Robocup
 - Developed a behaviour framework for UNSW's robotic soccer team
-- Travelled to The Netherlands to compete in the 2013 Robocup, where we placed 4th in the world
+- Travelled to The Netherlands to compete in the 2013 Robocup competition, where my team placed 4th in the world

 ### UNSW Revues
 - Involved in several theatrical societies at UNSW